-What’s your favorite shot from the trip?
+What’s your favourite shot from the trip?
 And why?

-My favorite shot from the trip is an image I haven’t actually published yet.
+My favourite shot from the trip is an image I haven’t actually published yet.
 It’s from one of the most photographed locations in Iceland, the round mountain named ‘Kirkjufell’.
-Because of its popularity I wasn’t too interested on shooting old Kirks but following the best weather somewhat left me with no choice.
+Because of its popularity, I wasn’t too interested on shooting old Kirks but following the best weather somewhat left me with no choice.
 Surprisingly it was far more beautiful than the trillions of photos show and it was a composition that I sought out which really spoke to me and I felt offered something fresh.
-Unfortunately the light was really flat at sunrise and I didn’t walk away with anything..
+Unfortunately, the light was really flat at sunrise and I didn’t walk away with anything..

 Any particular tips for photographers heading to Iceland?

 My main advice is to be very flexible and work with the weather.
 Also, allow plenty of time to drive between locations as there are countless opportunities along the way.
 Just follow the light!

 Where has it inspired you to go next?

 Honestly, I am so keen to return to Iceland.
 I’ve only had a small taste of what it has to offer.
 I’d love to spend more time off-road and explore some of the lesser known regions.
 Although it’s incredibly popular, I think there is still plenty of new and interesting work to come out of that country.
 Plus the northern lights are incredibly addictive.